Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/keyboard-shortcuts.markdown

 NetNewsWire’s interface is easily navigable using keyboard shortcuts.

 The most useful shortcuts are for reading articles: **space** to scroll articles and jump to the next unread one, or **n** to jump immediately to the next unread article.
-There’s also **b** to open the article in your browser (the **Return** or **Enter** keys work too).
+There’s also **b** to open the article in your browser, but the **Return** or **Enter** keys work too.

 In-app list of keyboard shortcuts
 ---------------------------------

 A comprehensive list of NetNewsWire’s keyboard shortcuts is always accessible to you in NetNewsWire.
-Just choose **Help → Keyboard Shortcuts** in the menu bar.
+Just choose **Help** → **Keyboard Shortcuts** in the menu bar.

 The list opens in a separate window.
 You could even leave it open to remind you of the keys to press. *You’ll be a NetNewsWire keyboard magician in no time.*

 ### Do I need to use the Command key?

-No, the Command (⌘) key isn’t required for these advanced keyboard shortcuts – just press the key by itself.
+No, the Command (⌘) key isn’t used for these keyboard shortcuts – just press the key by itself.
 Some have alternatives using the Command key, though.

 NetNewsWire’s keyboard shortcuts